 So, do enjoy your inks.

-Shikiori Ink is made by Sailor in Japan and another example of excellent quality inks from Japan.
+Shikiori Ink is madein Japan by Sailor.
+This is another example of excellent quality inks from Japan.
+From talking to other ink folks, the quality of inis from Japan have made a definite mark in the North American martket.
 But much as I liked writing with this ink, the bottles are only 20 ml in the size, and the ink is priced up there.
 The inks can be found in Canada for about $20 for the 20 ml bottle, that means it is about $50 CDN for a "standard sized bottle.
 A bit on the expensive side, but again, it is a very good ink.

 While there is no best ink, there are some inks that are better at things that others.
-If I had a pen, and I wanted to use a very safe ink, well it would be Waterman Serenity Blue that I would load in the pen.
-While the blue writes a little paler than I prefer, especially with a broad nib, the ink has good flow and I would use it with confidence in just about anypen I have.
+If I had a pen, and I wanted to use a very safe ink, well I would load in the pen, Waterman Serenity Blue.
+While the blue writes a little paler than I prefer, especially with a broad nib, the ink has good flow and I would use it with confidence in just about any pen I have.
+The photo above shows Tender Purple, a nice bright purple ink.